Skip to main content

 Entrance

-Having taken girls into sixth form for nearly 40 years, girls can now, from 2023, join the fold in year 7, with the eventual aim of a 50:50 gender split, ideally by September 2027 when there will be girls in every year group.
+Having taken girls into sixth form for nearly 40 years, girls can, since 2023, join the fold in year 7, with the eventual aim of a 50:50 gender split, ideally by September 2027 when there will be girls in every year group.
 Year groups will grow in size from 100 to 125 at 11+ but the 13+ intake will shrink to just a handful.

 Applicants are invited to the school in groups of 50-70 children during the autumn term of year 6 for a day of computerised tests in maths and verbal/non-verbal reasoning, short written English and maths papers, team building exercises, tour and a bit of fun.
 ‘It’s more relaxed this way,’ says the head.
 Current school reference also required.
 Just over half of year 7s come from the state sector – over 50 different state primaries!
 The rest from local preps including their main feeder St Piran’s, then Crosfields and others, eg Holme Grange and St George’s Windsor Castle.